Graduate Program Coordinator Handbook

 Division 5 – PHYSICAL SCIENCES.
 Biophysics, Chemistry, Computing and Information Science, Engineering, Geography, Land Resource Science, Mathematics and Statistics, Physics.

-Division Committees shall consist of the GPCs of departments participating in the Division Committee or their designate.
+Division Committees consist of the GPCs of departments participating in the Division Committee or their designate.

-Each Division Committee shall consider proposals for modification of the degree programs for which it is responsible and of courses which are a part of those programs.
+Each Division Committee will consider proposals for modification of the degree programs for which it is responsible and of courses that are a part of those programs.
 The Division Committees will report thereon to the Graduate Programs and Policies Committee.

 Admissions and Progress Committee